Yassh2003/admin-dashboard/README.md

-Project is deployed on this link - admin-dashboard-mauve-six.vercel.app
+Project is deployed on this link - https://admin-dashboard-lvnkixqfi-yash-pratap-singhs-projects.vercel.app

 # Getting Started with Create React App